 Goodness knows what I looked like to them, especially as it was only after another half an hour’s walking I realised I was still wearing a headtorch.
-On these hikes I fondly envision myself as a slightly impressive figure, a gnarly adventurer, bestriding the countryside like a cross between William Cobbett and Ben Fogle.
-I fear that to everyone else I’m a small, elderly, antisocial vagrant in a budget-brand jacket who drips everywhere and smells of damp dog.
+On these hikes I fondly envision myself as a gnarly adventurer, bestriding the countryside like a cross between William Cobbett and Ben Fogle.
+I fear that to everyone else I’m a small, elderly vagrant in a budget-brand jacket who drips everywhere and smells of damp dog.

 At Kinoulton it was time finally to leave the Grantham canal along what was supposed to be a memorial avenue but was surprisingly nonexistent on the ground.
-When I read the sign I found it had recently been replanted.
+From the sign I found it had recently been replanted.

 Also surprisingly nonexistent was a footpath across the terrifying A46.
 The map showed one alright but the whole area had been colonised by an equestrian establishment, around which I squelched in circles twice.